anthonysharpy/pcapan/readme.md

 - We don't track when connections finish or reset so theoretically different connections can get treated as the same connection if their ports and IPs match.
 - Corrupt/incomplete data is not always handled as gracefully as it could be, although there are checks to prevent crashes etc.
 - No support for anything other than TCP.
-- Because the byte stream is interpreted as text and output to the console, it sometimes corrupts the console output very slightly.
 - `analyse_bandwidth` will produce garbage output in some extreme scenarios (e.g. data contains no packets).

 ## Compiling